maxdup/amiibozos/README.md

 ## What slicer settings to use

 It's highly recommended to use PrusaSlicer even if you don't use a prusa printer.
-The models are optimized for PrusaSlicer and PruciaSlicer offers unique options that will enhance your print.
+The models are optimized for PrusaSlicer and PrusaSlicer offers unique options that will enhance your print.

 ### Print Settings